nzaman00/MKS22X-BrickBreaker/README.md

 Tried to fix the bug where the ball goes through the bricks diagonally, did not work out well, but I also got the bricks to be in an array, so making them disappear finally works.
 ### 5/31:
 Started making new algorithm with the help of Mr K to try fixing the bug, the top and bottom works well.
+### 6/3:
+Finished the side collisions of the brick using the new algorithm and also finished the diag cases, they look a little clunky, but the bugs are fixed.
+I made cheat codes to help me present and I rearranged the way the bricks spawn.
+I also added messages depending on if you won the game or not